nanderson/pimqtt/README.md

 - [ ] implement periodic simple health messages
 - [ ] investigate service auto-restart?
 - [ ] add a "hello" message when the service starts
+- [ ] code clean-up: abstractions, classes, style etc. the codebase is a mess

 # commands to listen for: